 How do you do this?

 1 – Observation.
 When you’re at a tournament or a league match and waiting to play, don’t sit idly staring into space or mess around with your phone.
 Use the opportunity to observe your opponents.
 Try to identify which types of serve they struggle with and where the serves are placed.
 This will give you a head start before your match has even begun.

 2. Trial and error.
 When you play an opponent for the first time, you need to try out your serve to different positions.
 You need to quickly establish his strong areas and weak areas.
 The first game of the match is an ideal time to do this.
 If you can work out early your opponent’s weak area(s), you have the rest of the match to exploit it.
 If you don’t start testing different areas until you’re behind and close to defeat, it will most likely be too late.
 The more you play the same opponent, the more you will build up a knowledge of the best positions you should serve to and less trial and error will be needed.

 What is a weak return?

-Your main object with targeting your opponent’s weak area, is to get a weak return of serve.
+Your main goal with targeting your opponent’s weak area, is to get a weak return of serve.
 This does not necessarily mean a miss (although this is a bonus).
-A weak return also means a loose ball – something with is returned a little high and is easy to attack.
+A weak return also means a loose ball – something which is returned a little high and is easy to attack.